 Eagles Landing offers one of the best atmospheres in the June Lake Loop.
 The décor is mountain luxury mixed with the old west, accompanied by a stunning view of Carson Peak.
 Seating is comfortable, with large cozy booths and a fireplace in the dining room.
 The bar has flat screens for watching your favorite game too!

 Staff pick: Happy hour from 4:30 to 6:30 is always a good time.
-Favorite happy hour food is the baked brie with fresh fruit or the hearty mountain nachos
+Favorite happy hour snack is the June burger or the hearty mountain nachos

 June Lake Brewing – Beer Tasting

 JLB is a favorite for locals and visitors alike.
 Come relax in the tasting room after a long day of fishing, hiking or skiing.
 The newly expanded patio is a favorite on a warm summer day.
 You can also take beer back to your friends, cabin or campsite with to go growlers and cans.
 Nothing is better than a Sierra sunset while drinking JLB beer.
 June Lake Accommodations places a “loaner” growler in each property for use during your stay in June Lake.

 Staff pick: The Hütte Double IPA and Deer Beer Brown Ale are always refreshing.